Authorities Investigating Two Pickstown Deaths

-PICKSTOWN — Authorities are continuing their investigation into two suspicious deaths at a Pickstown residence.
+PICKSTOWN — Authorities are investigating two suspicious deaths at a Pickstown residence.

 The deceased are a male and female, according to Charles Mix County Sheriff Randy Thaler.